Shortlist Announced For The Stage Debut Awards 2020

 Best Performer in a Play - sponsored by Audible

-- Katie Erich for Oliver Twist at Leeds Playhousea?? (in a co-production with Ramps on the Moon)
+- Katie Erich for Oliver Twist at Leeds Playhouse (in a co-production with Ramps on the Moon)

 - Brooklyn Melvin for Oliver Twist at Leeds Playhouse (in a co-production with Ramps on the Moon)